 Picking out a standardized recipe for your next meal at home is exciting enough, but how can you take it to the next level?
-By choosing wine with a knockout taste profile that fits the flavors of the dish.
+By choosing wine with a knockout taste profile that fits the flavors of the dish-like a lamb wine pairing.

 What Wine Pairs With Chicken?